ethanbass/chromConverter/README.md

 # chromConverter
+chromConverter is an R package to facilitate the conversion of chromatographic data from binary formats.
-chromConverter is an R wrapper around the agilent UV converter in the [Aston](https://github.com/bovee/aston) package for python.
+It currently consists of a wrapper around the UV converters in the [Aston](https://github.com/bovee/aston) package for python.
+This includes: Agilent .uv, .ms, etc.

 ## Installation
 You can install `chromatographR` from GitHub using the devtools package: